Viktor-Bubanja/Pretty-Good-Diff/README.md

 # Pretty Good Diff

-Pretty Good Diff is a tool that allows users to compare two objects and see a highlight of the differences between them.
-It works with strings, dictionaries, and Pydantic objects.
+This tool allows developers to compare two objects and see a highlight of the differences between them.
+It works with strings and dictionaries.
+This project was made to help me fix unit tests with failing assertions quicker, especially when the objects are huge or very nested and complicated.
+I simply call `show_diff` on the two objects before an assert statement.
+It's not outstanding, but it's pretty good.

 ## show_diff